Length: 25 Days

 ARRIVAL & WHITEHORSE

 Artists will arrive in Whitehorse where CWAR staff will greet you at the airport.
-Residents will be transported in to town to our “home-base” where we will be living and working out of prior to trip departure.
+Residents will be transported to the office of the Canadian Parks and Wilderness Society, located in a heritage home, where we will be tenting in the yard prior to trip departure on July 28th.

-Day 1-6: The first week in Whitehorse is intended to allow folks to acclimatize to their new “home”, begin exploring and connecting to a local arts scene and complete all the necessary preparations that must be done prior to trip.
-This week can be fairly jam-packed between studio tours with local artists, cultural events, food and gear-packing, equipment preparations a tour of the permanent collection at the Yukon Arts Centre and community potluck.
-However in between all of this busy-ness, we are also coming to know each other as a group through down-time, home-cooked meals and the starts of what will become very deep conversations about craft and creation.
+Day 1-6: The first week in Whitehorse is intended to allow folks to acclimatize to their new “home”, begin exploring and connecting to the local arts scene and complete all the necessary preparations that must be done prior to trip.
+This week can be fairly jam-packed between studio tours with local artists, cultural events, food and gear-packing, equipment preparations and a tour of the permanent collection at the Yukon Arts Centre.
+However in between all of this busy-ness, we are also getting to know each other as a group through down-time and home-cooked meals.

 Depart for trip.
 After a quick gear review to ensure residents are properly equipped, we will be shuttled by van and motorboat to the end of Lake Laberge, the start of our Yukon River journey.
 The afternoon will be spent continuing to get acquainted with our gear and canoes through moving-water canoe training before paddling into our first section of the Yukon River known as “30 Mile.”

-As the group continues on river, residents will be stopping at historic sites, navigating Five Finger Rapids, taking time to make art, explore the woods and riverside, engage in arts-focused discussions and workshops designed to ignite creativity and reflection, and make decisions as a team about where best to break, rest, explore and create.
+As the group continues on river, residents will be stopping at historic sites, navigating Five Finger Rapids, taking time for creative thought, exploring the woods, engaging in arts-focused discussions and workshops designed to ignite creativity and reflection, and making decisions as a team about where best to break, rest and explore.

 Arrival in Dawson City.
-Paddling the last few kilometres, residents will arrive in time for the Riverside Arts Festival, with time through the weekend to explore the town and surrounding hills.
-Over this weekend we be wrapping up our final time as a group while participating in the Riverside Arts Festival through artist talks at the Yukon School of Visual Art.
+Residents will arrive in time for the Riverside Arts Festival, with time through the weekend to explore the town and surrounding hills.
+Over this weekend we will be wrapping up our final time as a group while participating in the Riverside Arts Festival through artist talks at the Yukon School of Visual Art.